Safety Along the METRO Green Line

 Light-rail transit is safe – as long as everyone obeys warning signs and complies with barriers.
 Do your part to stay safe by only crossing tracks – whether on foot, on a bicycle or in a vehicle – ONLY at designated crossings.
 Follow the safety tips listed here and talk to friends and neighbors, especially younger kids, about the importance of respecting trains.

-Remember: It's not only unsafe but against the law to walk along light-rail tracks or to trespass on rail station platforms until the line opens.
+Remember: It's not only unsafe but against the law to walk along light-rail tracks.

 Safety near rail stations